pfurrow/GetCleanDataClassProject/CodeBook.md

 ---

 ## Project Description
-Assembling, extracting and aggregating select statistics from the "Human Activity Recognition Using Smartphones" raw data
+Assemble, extract and aggregate select statistics from the "Human Activity Recognition Using Smartphones" raw data

 ##Study design and data processing